Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 Brand Positioning

-When it comes to the fashion industry, brand positioning plays a significant role in determining whether a brand is considered a luxury or not.
+In the fashion industry, brand positioning plays a significant role in determining whether a brand is considered a luxury.
 A well-positioned luxury brand often offers exclusivity, high-quality materials, and a higher price range, which appeals to a more affluent customer base.

-Guess, on the other hand, positions itself as a designer brand, offering stylish and trendy clothing at a more accessible price point.
-While it may offer some pricier pieces for the middle class looking for something a little more premium, it doesn’t have the level of prestige and exclusivity consistent with other luxury brands.
+On the other hand, guess positions itself as a designer brand, offering stylish and trendy clothing at a more accessible price point.
+While it may offer some pricier pieces for the middle class looking for something a little more premium, it doesn’t have the level of prestige and exclusivity consistent with other luxury brands like YSL.

 Product Quality and Materials

-Guess items are mass-produced in factories, which means they may not receive the same level of attention to detail as luxury brands.
+Guess items are mass-produced in factories, meaning they may not receive the same attention to detail as luxury brands.
 While this doesn’t mean their products are poor quality, they are not on the same level as luxury brands, and this is reflected in the materials they use.

 Luxury brands often source materials of the highest quality, whereas Guess may use more affordable alternatives to keep their prices lower.
-This distinction becomes obvious when comparing their products side by side with those from luxury brands.
+This distinction becomes apparent when comparing their products with those from luxury brands.

 Additionally, the higher prices of luxury brands often come from their craftsmanship and material quality.
 For example, prices of luxury clothing and shoes have advanced modestly, showing that consumers are willing to pay more for the robust guarantees on product quality.